In 2014, UNICEF and partners plan for:

 Total people to be reached in 2014: 458,000

 Total children to be reached in 2014: 176,000

-- 25,000 caregivers aware of key nutrition messages on essential nutrition actions
+- 25,000 caregivers in refugee camps and host communities reached through awareness-raising on essential nutrition actions

 - 57,600 children under 5 treated with antimalarial drugs

-- 60,000 people access water for drinking, cooking and personal hygiene
+- 50,000 people access to clean water for drinking, cooking and personal hygiene

-- 50,000 people use appropriate sanitation facilities and hygiene practices in cholera-prone areas
+- 100,000 people are using appropriate sanitation facilities and hygiene practices in vulnerable areas

-- 20,000 children access formal and non-formal education
+- 10,000 children and youth access formal/non-formal education